IZGateway/izgw-transform/docs/Docker.md

 ### Configuration Files

-The Transformation Service relies on six configuration files at this time: Organization, Pipelines, Solutions, Mapping, Access Control, and Precondition Fields.
+The Transformation Service relies on six configuration files at this time: Organization, Pipelines, Solutions, Mapping, Access Control, and Operation/Precondition Fields.
 These ultimately determine the changes that will happen to data as it travels through the Transformation Service but also _who_ can access API's.

 You may download example configurations from the repository as described here: